-Members of the section were classed as non-combatants and were to be employed wholly on their own particular work and were not to be detailed for any other duty or task whatsoever.
+Members of the Ordnance Corps Section were classed as non-combatants and were to be employed wholly on their own particular work and were not to be detailed for any other duty or task whatsoever.

-Located Fort Ballance at Mahanga Bay on Wellington’s Miramar Peninsula, the section’s primary duties was the assembling of ammunition components for the artillery, with care and upkeep of the magazines becoming part of their responsibilities.
+Located Fort Ballance at Mahanga Bay on Wellington’s Miramar Peninsula, the Ordnance Corps Sections primary duties were the assembling of ammunition components for the artillery, with care and upkeep of the magazines becoming part of their responsibilities.

-With an extensive stock of neglected cartridge cases requiring inspection, it seems that the first priority was clearing this backlog until the balance of the equipment and material was received from England, and after a short period of training, it would have been a steady state of work inspecting and manufacturing artillery ammunition components.
+With an extensive stock of neglected cartridge cases requiring inspection, the priority was clearing this backlog until the balance of the equipment and material was received from England, and after a brief period of training, a steady state of work ensured, inspecting and manufacturing artillery ammunition components.

-With the creation of the NZAOC in 1917, it seems that the administrative responsibility for the Ordnance Section passed from the RNZA to the NZAOC with its members becoming Ordnance soldiers, but with technical control remaining with the RNZA.
+With the creation of the NZAOC in 1917, the administrative responsibility for the Ordnance Corps Section passed from the RNZA to the NZAOC, with its members becoming Ordnance soldiers, but with technical control remaining with the RNZA.

 The immediate post-war years into the mid-1920’s were a busy time for the NZAOC Ammunition Section.
 The Kaiwharawhara Magazine close to the city was closed, and the Mahanga Bay facilities expanded from the original magazine and laboratory building on the foreshore to include Fort Balance, Fort Gordon and the Kau Point Battery as these were decommissioned, their armaments removed, gun pits covered over with roofs and turned into additional magazines.
-The area went from been Wellingtons premier Defensive location to been the first large scale ammunition depot of the NZAOC, a role it would fill until 1929 when purpose-built facilities were constructed at Hopuhopu in the Waikato.
+The area went from being Wellingtons premier Defensive location to be the first large scale ammunition depot of the NZAOC, a role it maintained until 1929, when purpose-built facilities were constructed at Hopuhopu in the Waikato.

-The RNZA would still maintain overall control for Artillery Ammunition with their own Artillery Directorate until 1947 when this was also handed over to the RNZAOC.
+The RNZA still maintained overall control for Artillery Ammunition with their own Artillery Directorate until 1947, when this was also handed over to the RNZAOC.